EVIE & ARTHUR

 Ceremony, cocktail hour, reception, and after party.
 Formal schedule details will be shared closer to the date.

-Sunday, September 6th – Farewell Brunch
+Sunday, September 6th – Farewell Brunch at the Contessa Restaurant at The Phoenicia.
+12 pm.

 A relaxed morning send-off to wrap up the weekend.
 Time and location to come.